Top

 Albazin, old neighborhood of Granada

-Our main interest in Granada was the Alhambra, which apparently is one of the most visited sights in the entire country.
+Our main interest in Granada was the Alhambra, which apparently is one of the most visited monuments in the entire country.
 This was, once upon a time, a village where the dominating Moors used to live and that was later taken on by the Christian rulers.

-Something that does stand out in the Alhambra is the use of water: water is present in the whole area, in form of decorative fountains or water canals that were meant to take the liquid to the whole village, not only to the palaces where rulers used to live, but to everyone.
+Something that does stand out in the Alhambra is the use of water.
+Water is present in the whole area, in form of decorative fountains or water canals that were meant to take the liquid to the whole village.
+Not only to the palaces where rulers used to live, but to everyone.

 Malaga & Torremolinos: at the beach in December!